 Camera.
 The good news is that you do not need to spend a fortune on your camera body.
 Compared to other photography niches, real estate photography is slightly less demanding on the camera.
-The only thing you should be concerned about is a good ISO performance.
+The only thing you should be concerned about is an excellent ISO performance.
 High ISO is crucial for night shooting, and you should not miss a chance to show your property lit up.

 Lenses.
-It’s highly recommended to use wide angle lenses.
-They make small spaces look bigger, and also help emphasize the sense of depth.
-There are no strict requirements, but be geared toward 10-22mm and 12-24mm for cropped sensor cameras, and 16-35mm for full frame ones.
+Professionals recommend using wide-angle lenses.
+They make small spaces look bigger and also help emphasize the sense of depth.
+There are no strict requirements, but be geared toward 10-22mm and 12-24mm for cropped sensor cameras, and 16-35mm for full-frame ones.

 Tripod.
-Unless you live on a planet with a permanent daylight and perfectly illuminated properties, using a tripod is an absolute must.
-Not only will this help you take crisp photos in low light situations, it will also let you conduct a late night photo shoot.
-When you take pictures with a long exposure, a proper stability of your camera is absolutely necessary.
-This is where a tripod comes into play.
+Unless you live on a planet with permanent daylight and perfectly illuminated properties, using a tripod is an absolute must.
+Not only will this help you take crisp photos in low light situations, but it will also let you conduct a late-night photo shoot.
+When you take pictures with a long exposure, the proper stability of your camera is absolutely necessary.

 Flash.
-When it comes to flash, all people fall into two camps.
-Those who avoid using flash at all cost, and those who believe that flash is the most important tool in a real-estate photography.
+When it comes to flash, all people fall into two camps: those who avoid using flash at all cost and those who believe that flash is the most crucial tool in real estate photography.
 What both camps seem to agree upon is that a regular DSLR’s flash can’t do the job.
 If you decide to use flash for your real estate shooting, you’d better think of an off-camera flash and wireless triggers.

 If your goal is to create a stellar property listing, you should consider taking pictures of an exterior with a camera drone.
-You might think that it is way too much, but the truth is that differentiating property listings with such pictures pays huge dividends.
-If you are looking for the latest marketing weapon in the real estate industry, photos made with camera drone might be just that.
+You might think that it is way too much, but the truth is that differentiating property listings with such images pays enormous dividends.
+If you are looking for the latest marketing weapon in the real estate industry, photos made with camera drones might be just that.

 Living room.
-This is one of the most important pictures in your property listing, so make sure it looks relaxing and homelike.
-Spend some time to find the best angle for your shot to make the room look as spacious as possible.
+Make sure it looks relaxing and homelike.
+Spend some time to find the best angle for your shot at making the room look as spacious as possible.

 Bedroom.
-When shooting this part of a home, try to make it look cozy and bright.
-It is always a good idea to highlight some perks such as a stunning view.
+Try to make it look cozy and bright.
+It is always a good idea to highlight some perks, such as a stunning view.

 Kitchen and dining area.
-Before starting to shoot this area, ensure there is no trace of household cleaning products.
+Before shooting, ensure there is no trace of household cleaning products.
 Your primary goal is to make this room look tidy and functional.

 Most photography experts would agree that all comes down to light.
 Just like there are no two properties with the same amount of lightning, there is no perfect choice for camera settings.
 Sadly, the one-size-fits-all approach is not the case with photography.

-In order to make quality pictures, you need to become adept at capturing light.
-To make this happen, you should get familiar with the idea of the exposure triangle, which consists of a shutter speed, an aperture, and an ISO.
+To make quality pictures, you need to become adept at capturing light.
+To make this happen, you should get familiar with the idea of the exposure triangle, which consists of shutter speed, an aperture, and an ISO.

 Shutter speed.
-Depending on the amount of natural light, it is advised to set a shutter speed between 1/60 and ½ a second.
+Depending on the amount of natural light, experts advise setting a shutter speed between 1/60 and ½ a second.